Awais-Ashiq/OCR_TEST/README.md

 ## Model 1
  In this model we used the python library of pytesseract and it helps to predict the text from different id card images.
 ## Model 2
-in this model we have used EasyOcr technique to recognise text in the Nationa identity card image.
+in this model we have used EasyOcr technique to recognise text in the National identity card image.
+## Model 3
+in this model we have used East technique to recognise text in the National identity card image.